hw5511/claude_mcp_installer/README.md

 - Browsing and installing various MCP templates
 - Providing guides for services that require API tokens or authentication
 - Automating service setup for user environments
+- Automatically installing necessary dependency packages (Node.js, Python, etc.)

 ### Currently Available MCP Templates

 - **GitHub MCP**: Allows managing repositories, issues, and PRs using GitHub API.
+- **Notion MCP**: Allows managing documents and databases using Notion API.
 - (More templates are planned to be added)

 ### MCP Template Structure

 Each MCP template consists of the following:

-1. **Python Script File**: The script that implements the MCP functionality.
+1. **Script File**: The script that implements the MCP functionality.
+(Python, JavaScript, etc.)
 2. **Configuration Template File**: Server configuration information to add to Claude desktop settings.
-3. **Metadata File**: Contains description and authentication information about the template.
+3. **Metadata File**: Contains description and authentication information about the template, and dependency requirements.
+4. **Dependency Installation Script**: The script that automatically installs necessary packages.

 #### MCP Templates Requiring API Tokens